 Current 10th-11th GraderS

-Experience all facets of college life in our High School Summer Scholars Program, open to current high school sophomores, juniors, and seniors.
+Experience all facets of college life in our High School Summer Scholars Program, open to current high school sophomores and juniors.
 As a participant in this selective five-week program, enroll in two undergraduate courses taught by Washington University faculty and study alongside college students.
 Select from a broad range of stimulating introductory undergraduate courses in the humanities, math, sciences, and social sciences, or choose from one of our suggested pre-professional course options, designed to jump start your exploration of a specific area of interest or possible career path.
 The credit you earn can be transferred to most accredited colleges or universities.

 This can be the perfect stepping-stone to the next stage of your education!